PrakarshKaushik11/Extractify-The-Coding-Penguins-Deviathon-2025/DEPLOYMENT.md

   render.yaml
   ```
   After pushing, redeploy the frontend in Vercel and re-check: `https://your-frontend.vercel.app/api/health` should now return the backend JSON.
+  Additionally, this repo includes a secondary rewrite at `/backend/:path*` that proxies to the same backend.
+If `/api/*` remains reserved by Vercel on your project, verify via: `https://your-frontend.vercel.app/backend/health`.

 **Problem**: Build fails
 - **Solution**: Ensure `ui/package.json` has correct build script: